-A quorum of voting members is necessary to make decisions that represent the position of the PCCEP and to fulfill any other responsibilities.
+A quorum of voting members is necessary to make decisions that represent the position of the PCCEP and to decide any other action items on the agenda, including reports and recommendations.

-PCCEP is not required to have a quorum to deliberate.
+PCCEP is not required to have a quorum to meet or to deliberate.

-Voting: Majority of members at the meeting.
-ORS 174.130.
+Voting: At PCCEP meetings where a quorum of members are in attendance, PCCEP shall approve action items with the support of a simple majority of PCCEP members present and voting.

 Proxy/absentee voting is not allowed.
 Members may participate via teleconference.

-PCCEP is not required to administer a formal vote to make recommendations.

-F. Stipend: PCCEP members are presently receiving a stipend.
-Future stipends are subject to City authorization.

 General Operating Procedures